What are raspberries?

 A 2017 study found that mice with metabolic syndrome (a medical term for a combination of diabetes, high blood pressure and obesity) that were fed a single serving of raspberries each day saw improvements in weight and insulin sensitivity.
 A body of research supports these findings, but more studies are required to confirm the relevance of these results to humans.

-Are raspberries safe for everyone to eat?
+Are raspberries safe for everyone?

 If you are concerned about food allergies, please consult your GP or registered dietician for guidance.